International reactions to the prelude to the Iraq War: Arab League

-Anti-war demonstrations took place in Damascus, Syria; Baghdad, Iraq; Sana'a, Yemen; Muscat, Oman; Amman, Ma'an, and Irbid, Jordan; Widhat, Beirut and Sidon, Lebanon; Bethlehem, Nablus, Tulkarm, Jenin, Ramallah and Gaza, Palestinian cities in the West Bank and Gaza Strip; Tel Aviv, Israel, and in the nation of Bahrain.
+Anti-war demonstrations took place in Damascus, Syria; Baghdad, Iraq; Sanaa, Yemen; Muscat, Oman; Amman, Ma'an, and Irbid, Jordan; Widhat, Beirut and Sidon, Lebanon; Bethlehem, Nablus, Tulkarm, Jenin, Ramallah and Gaza, Palestinian cities in the West Bank and Gaza Strip; Tel Aviv, Israel, and in the nation of Bahrain.
 As is the case in Egypt, demonstrations are not common in many of these less-than-democratic countries and some regimes saw themselves in danger because of riots.
 The United States requested Egypt to send troops to participate in the U.S. led coalition invasion of Iraq, which was a request rebuffed by Egypt's Mubarak.

 Asia

 India

 As the Iraqi crisis unfolded, India had taken the consistent position that Iraq must fully comply with UN Security Council Resolutions for the elimination of weapons of mass destruction from its territory.
 The Indian Foreign Ministry counsel has been against war and in favour of peace.
 It has emphasised that all decisions on Iraq must be taken under the authority of the United Nations.
 The counsel stated that any move for change in regime in Iraq should come from within and not be imposed from outside.
 The counsel has also been drawing attention to the precarious humanitarian situation of the Iraqi people which war would only aggravate.

 The counsel was deeply disappointed by the inability of the UN Security Council to act collectively, specially the failure of the Permanent Members to harmonise their positions on Iraq.

 The counsel stressed that "As long as the peaceful disarmament of Iraq has the slightest chance, we would continue to urge caution, self-restraint and high sense of responsibility on the part of concerned parties".

 On 27 November 2002, Indian Foreign Minister Yashwant Sinha called Saddam Hussein "a friend of India" and said that "any military conflict will be disastrous from our point of view and we do not want a situation like the one we faced in 1991 after the Gulf War".
 At the same time, both Sinha and Indian lawmakers called Hussein to abide by UN resolutions and allow weapons inspectors.